wnstn/winstonhearn-current/content/wrote/2019/perpetuating-harm.md

 We, the web makers, have broken the world.
 We did this because we did not know about or listen to the full range of people who use the web.
 The solution now is not only for us to rapidly learn accessibility standards and ARIA and patch all our websites.
 That only addresses the abuses of power we've perpetuated.
 The way to building a future that resolves some of the harm we've perpetuated is to change the power dynamics.
 Those whose voices were ignored, or silenced, or rendered inaudible by our choices are the people who should be hired and paid to help us build a better future.
 If we change the power structures so that previously excluded people are present in them, we reduce the chances that power will be used to harm specific groups of people.

 Towards that end, if this downer of a post leaves you wanting something to act on, may I recommend watching [this 20 minute talk by Liz Jackson at Interaction19](https://vimeo.com/319388683) about how our attempts to foster empathy often cause us to perpetuate the systems of harm.
 This talk helped me imagine an industry that I'm not ashamed to work in.
 Now to figure out what I can do to help build it.

+_Note: in the initial version of this piece I misgendered Hamraie.
+I've updated it to use the correct pronouns._.